bottlerocket-os/bottlerocket/workspaces/api/README.md

 First, it has to create the data store directories and symlinks if they don’t exist.
 Then, it goes key-by-key through the defaults, and if a key isn’t already set, sets it with the default value.

-The settings are written to the *pending* section of the data store, meaning they’re not available until committed later by [settings-committer](#settings-committer).
+The settings are written to the *pending* section of the data store, in a "thar-boot" transaction, which is used for startup coordination.

-If there are any pending settings in the data store, they’re discarded.
+This means they’re not available until committed later by [settings-committer](#settings-committer).

-We’re unable to guarantee users that any pending settings they haven’t committed will survive a reboot, because we have to be able to commit changes ourselves during the boot process (see later services), and we don’t yet have a way of separating transactions.
+If there are any pending transactions in the data store when storewolf starts, they’re discarded.

 ### apiserver